Longo Lab Members

 Senior Research Scientist

 Tao Yang received her PhD from Beijing Medical University, now Peking University Health Science Center.
-For a considerable portion of her career, she has been working in the lab, and contributing to important research to find cures for neurological diseases.
-She screened and characterized small molecule ligands for neurotrophin receptors, discovered small molecules that promoted neuronal survival, neurite outgrowth, and differentiation of human stem cells into neurons in vitro.
-She further discovered significant therapeutic properties of those small molecules that prevented neuronal degeneration, dendrites dystrophy and spine loss in both diseases of in vitro cell models and in vivo animal models.
-The overall theme of her current research concentrates on studying the roles and mechanisms of small molecules in neuronal networks, synaptic functions, neural stem cells and neurodegenerative diseases which include Alzheimer’s disease (AD), Parkinson’s disease (PD) and Charcot-Marie-Tooth (CMT) disease.
-Her ultimate goal is to develop better small molecules to treat or prevent these diseases.
+She has spent a significant portion of her career in Dr. Frank Longo's lab, making pivotal contributions to pioneering research to find cures for neurological diseases.
+She screened and characterized small molecule ligands for neurotrophin receptors which including partial agonists for TrkB and TrkC, as well as the modulators for p75NTR.
+She discovered these small molecules that promoted neuronal survival, neurite outgrowth, and differentiation of human stem cells into neurons in vitro.
+She further discovered significant therapeutic properties of those small molecules that prevented neuronal degeneration, dendrites dystrophy and spine loss across various diseases models in both in vitro cell models and in vivo animal models.
+The overall theme of her current research concentrates on understanding the roles and mechanisms of small molecules in neuronal networks, synaptic functions, neural stem cells and neurodegenerative diseases including Alzheimer’s disease (AD), Parkinson’s disease (PD) and Charcot-Marie-Tooth (CMT) disease.
+Her ultimate goal is to develop improved small molecules to treat or prevent these diseases.

 Danielle Simmons, PhD